Dervol03/a_types/README.md

 ### Decorators

-Loading the boolean decorator instead will provide a `Boolean` decorator class, providing an interpretation of truth to any provided object without changing it.
+Loading the boolean decorator instead will provide a `Boolean` decorator class.
+It provides an interpretation of truth to any provided object, preserving its original behavior by delegation, as well.

 ```ruby